ginkgo-project/ginkgo/README.md

 cmake -G "Unix Makefiles" .. && make
 ```

 By default, `GINKGO_BUILD_REFERENCE` is enabled.
-You should be able to run examples with this
+You should be able to run
+examples with this executor.
+By default, Ginkgo tries to enable the relevant
+modules depending on your machine environment (present of CUDA, ...).
+You can
-executor.
-You would need to explicitly compile with the OpenMP and CUDA modules enabled
+also explicitly compile with the OpenMP, CUDA, HIP or DPC++ modules enabled to
-to run with these executors.
-Please refer to the [Installation page](./INSTALL.md).
+run the examples with these executors.
+Please refer to the [Installation
+page](./INSTALL.md) for more details.

 After the installation, CMake can find ginkgo with `find_package(Ginkgo)`.
 An example can be found in the [`test_install`](test_install/CMakeLists.txt).